-Prerequisite, FREN 207 or 208 or permission of the department chair.
-(First semester-2002/3 credits)
+Prerequisite, FREN 207 or 208 or permission of the department chair: (Course is offered as needed/3 credits)

 This course examines the genre of the "roman d'initiation," a group of novels whose primary concern is the emotional, social, intellectual, and sexual maturation of a young protagonist.
 By studying this theme across several centuries and by analyzing its psychological and social contexts in a selection of novels and films, the class will attempt to define the genre and explain its prevalence in French fiction.